Northstar Line: Construction and operation

 From its opening until January 2014, Northstar trains arrived on time for 96 percent of trips making it one of the most reliable services from Metro Transit.
 Starting in the winter of 2014, on-time performance suffered due to heavy freight traffic and severe cold weather.
 By the end of February 2014, on-time reliability was down to 74 percent.
 Freight traffic from the North Dakota oil boom contributed to congestion and delays for trains.
 The delays were also felt by the Amtrak Empire Builder route which travels through the same corridor.
 Delays were severe enough for legislators to hold a public hearing at the State Capitol with BNSF in attendance.
 During the hearing, BNSF stated that delays were due to cold weather and not freight traffic.
 The cold weather caused mechanical issues and limited how long crews could work outside.
 BNSF spent money on repairs and maintenance along the corridor over 2014, which included replacing ties, switches, and adding switch covers which would protect switches from ice and snow.
 While January through October 2014 saw trains arriving on-time just 65.7 percent of the time, during the month of December trains were back to 95 percent on-time performance.
 Metro Transit offered refunds to customers whose trains were more than 10 minutes late in January and February 2015 in an effort to draw back ridership.
 During January 2015 trips were on time 98% of the time.

 Ridership

 Ridership in the first 15 days averaged 2,207 per day (33,112 total), short of a goal of 2,460.
 By the end of January 2010, goals were exceeded by 3%.
 Ridership for 2010 was originally projected to be 897,000 though ultimately ended up at 715,000.
 Because ridership varies significantly through the course of a year, Metro Transit's month-to-month goals are different from the yearly average goal.
-Daily ridership was 2,814 in 2019, the same level it was in 2017.
-It was projected to be 5,590 in 2025 and 6,200 in 2030, according to a 2009 study by Kimley-Horn and Associates Inc.
+Daily ridership was 2,814 in early 2019, the same level it was in 2017.
+Ridership was projected to be 5,590 in 2025 and 6,200 in 2030, according to a 2009 study by Kimley-Horn and Associates Inc.

+In 2019 Northstar averaged 2,660 weekday rides and 705 weekend rides.
+Event service comprised 31–37% of total annual boardings.
+Due to the COVID-19 pandemic, ridership dropped to 152,600 passengers in 2020 and to 50,433 in 2021.